Sirpur Dam

 Sirpur Dam, is an earth fill and gravity dam on Bagh river near Deori, Gondia district in the state of Maharashtra in India.
 The reservoir created by the dam is also known as Bagh reservoir.
-It is a joint project of Maharashtra and Chhattisgarh states located in Godavari river basin.
+It is a joint project of Maharashtra and Chhattisgarh states located in Godavari River basin.

 Specifications

-The height of the dam above lowest foundation is 24.69 m while the length is 2840 m.
+The height of the dam above the lowest foundation is 24.69 m while the length is 2840 m.
 The gross storage capacity is 0.20384 km3.